ANUcybernetics/embedding-trajectories-experiments/README.md

 See the READMEs in each subfolder for more info about each project.

+## TODO

+- create a unified data model for all trajectories (timeseries of semantic data points), perhaps with Pydantic?
+- move the TDA code across from Sungyeon's other TDA repo
+- switch to a [vector database](https://github.com/asg017/sqlite-vec) for the embeddings (in fact, for all data)
+- run this on cybersonic

 ## Authors

 Ben Swift, Sungyeon Hong, hopefully others :) Check the commit history to see